So you want to know how to vent a bathroom fan through the soffit? In that case, you have come to the right place.

-Should I use insulated duct for bathroom fan?
+Should I use an insulated duct for the bathroom fan?

 You should insulate the bathroom exhaust vent fan ducts in the attic and use an insulated flex duct or solid metal ducting.
 However, it is not recommended to purchase vent ducts with insulation on the duct interior.

 People often vent a bathroom fan through the soffit when it is not feasible to vent it to the sidewall or the roof.